sl237-lee/sl237-lee.github.io/projects/qvc_unified_data_foundation/README.md

    `normalize_vendor_data.py` reads each file, applies vendor-specific data contracts, performs cleaning and data-quality checks, and merges the results into one curated dataset.

 3. **Validation (Data Quality)**
-   `dq_runner.py` validates all vendor feeds — checking for missing fields, invalid values, or schema mismatches defined in the YAML contracts.
+   `dq_runner.py` validates all vendor feeds, checking for missing fields, invalid values, or schema mismatches defined in the YAML contracts.

 4. **Curation & Modeling**
    The cleaned, unified dataset is saved in `/data/curated/unified_campaign_performance.csv`, representing the “single source of truth” for campaign analytics.